AkashaRojee/basic-multi-image-carousel/README.md

 Original code (for single-image carousel) from [this article](https://medium.com/@marcusmichaels/how-to-build-a-carousel-from-scratch-in-vanilla-js-9a096d3b98c9).

-Modified code to accomodate for multiple images, and simplified code to keep only the essential.
+Modified code to make it multi-image, and simplified code to keep only the essential.

 Notes: